benwis/tower-governor/README.md

  # Common pitfalls

- Do not construct the same configuration multiple times, unless explicitly wanted!
+ 1. Do not construct the same configuration multiple times, unless explicitly wanted!
  This will create an independent rate limiter for each configuration!

  Instead pass the same configuration reference into [`Governor::new()`], like it is described in the example.

+ 2. Be careful to create your server with `.into_make_service_with_connection_info::<SocketAddr>` instead of `.into_make_service()` if you are using the default PeerIpKeyExtractor.
+Otherwise there will be no peer ip address for Tower to find!